stat20-summer/website/content/syllabus.md

 your classmates.

-If you are ill or have been exposed to illness (including and not limited to COVID-19), please do not come to lab and instead join the satellite lab a GSI will be hosting.
-The link to sign up will be available on the class forum.
-This lab is a two hour section and is meant only for students who cannot be on campus due to illness.
-It's a condensed version of the three sections you would normally attend.
+If you are ill or have been exposed to illness (including and not limited to COVID-19), please do not come to lab.
+Feel free to post on the class forum and visit virtual office hours!
-Weekly time and date TBA.

 ### Office Hours

-I and the GSI will host office hours each week.
+I and the uGSIs will host office hours each week.

 The preferred times will be chosen by you all and we will balance these with our personal schedules to select the times.
 The final times will be